LivTel/catalogue-webservices/README.md

 ### Skycam

-It is preferable to copy over an existing database structure.
-The following does not discuss table layout; internal DDL functions (_init*) are used to initialise the database structure.
-These DDL functions can be found in this distribution.
+It is highly advisable to copy over an existing database structure.
+The following does not discuss table layout as internal DDL functions (_init*) are used to initialise the database structure.
+These DDL functions can be found in the `sql/` path of this distribution.

 #### creating the database